aesalazar/AsteroidsWasm/readme.md

 - Asteroid.Xamarin.UWP - UWP GUI that uses the core Xamarin library.

-- Asteroids.Blazor - WASM project that uses Microsoft's [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client) to allow cross-compiling the C# code to WASM so it can be rendered in a browser (see below for more info).
+- Asteroids.Blazor.Wasm - WebAssembly project that uses Microsoft's [Blazor Client](https://dotnet.microsoft.com/apps/aspnet/web-apps/client) to allow cross-compiling the C# code to WASM so it can be rendered in a browser (see below for more info).

+- Asteroids.Blazor.Server - Similar to the Wasm project but instead uses Microsoft's [Blazor Server](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-3.1#blazor-server) to execute of application server-side (see below for more info).

 - Asteroids.BlazorComponents - Blazor Class Library that contains the actual game engine instantiated object and associated HTML and JavaScript bridge to allow rendering in the browser.